postcss/postcss/README.md

 If you want to remove annotation, set `mapAnnotation` option to `false`.

-If you miss `map` option and set `from` option, PostCSS will try to autodetect previous map file.
+If you miss `map` option, PostCSS will try to autodetect previous map file.
 For example, if you process `a.css` and `a.css.map` is placed in same dir, PostCSS will read previous map and generate new one.
+You can disable autodetection by `map: false`.

 Inline maps are also supported.
 If input CSS will contain annotation from previous step with map in `data:uri`, PostCSS will update source map